48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Chew gum (2 pieces can be tried for some kids)

-• Offer chewy or crunchy (healthy) snacks
+• Offer chewy foods or crunchy snacks (choose healthy ones!)

 • Chew on a straw or coffee stirrer